Optimal control theory for a unitary operation under dissipative evolution

 In more technical terms, $\Op\rho_{1}(0)$ is a density matrix with $N$ non-degenerate, non-zero eigenvalues.
 Spanning the $d$-dimensional Hilbert space ($d=2^N$ for $N$ qubits) by an arbitrary complete orthonormal basis, $\{|\varphi_i\rangle\}$, $\Op\rho_{1}(0)$ is expressed in terms of a complete set of $d$ one-dimensional orthogonal projectors $\Op P_i=|\varphi_i\rangle\langle\varphi_i|$, i.e., $\Op\rho_{1}(0) = \sum_{i=1}^d\lambda_i \Op P_i$ with $\lambda_i\neq\lambda_j\forall i\neq j$ and $\lambda_i\ge 0$~\cite{ReichKochPRA13}.
 The second state, $\Op\rho_{2}(0)$, is constructed to be totally rotated with respect to $\Op\rho_{1}(0)$, i.e., $\Op\rho_{2}(0)=\Op P_{TR}$ where $\Op P_{TR}$ is a one-dimensional projector obeying $\Op P_{TR}\Op P_i\neq 0$ for $i=1,\ldots,d$~\cite{ReichKochPRA13}. $\Op\rho_{3}(0)$ is the identity in the optimization subspace.
 A possible choice for the initial states reads

 where the matrix elements are given in the optimization subspace, all other elements are zero.
 We show in Appendix~\ref{sec:proof} that the optimization reaches its target if and only if condition~\eqref{eq:cond} is fulfilled.
 Specifically, we prove that propagation of three states is sufficient, irrespective of the dimension of the optimization subspace.
-This represents a significant computational saving compared to the propagation of $2^{2N}$ initial states deemed necessary in the literature~\cite{KallushPRA06,OhtsukiNJP10,ToSHJPB11} already for a small number of qubits.
+Already for a small number of qubits, this represents a significant computational saving compared to the propagation of $2^{2N}$ initial states deemed necessary in the literature~\cite{KallushPRA06,OhtsukiNJP10,ToSHJPB11}.

 The states $\Op\rho_1$ and $\Op\rho_2$ of Eq.~\eqref{eq:rhos}, while sufficient in principle to distinguish any two unitaries, do not allow for stating bounds on the gate error~\cite{ReichKochPRA13}.
-Numerical, resp.\ analytical bounds, require $d+1$, resp. $2d$ states instead of just two~\cite{ReichKochPRA13,HofmannPRL05}.
+Meangingful bounds on the gate error can be obtained numerically by replacing $\Op\rho_1$, $\Op\rho_2$ by a set of $d+1$ states, whereas analytical bounds can be deduced from $2d$ states~\cite{ReichKochPRA13,HofmannPRL05,FiurasekPRA14}.
 Motivated by this fact, we define two additional sets of states that can be employed in Eq.~\eqref{eq:functional}.
 When $n$ in Eq.~\eqref{eq:functional} is taken to be equal to $d+1$, the totally mixed state of Eq.~\eqref{eq:rho1} is replaced by $d$ pure states,

 with $j=1,\ldots,d$ and $\{|\varphi_j\rangle\}$ the logical basis. $\Op\rho_{d+1}(0)$ is simply equal to $\Op\rho_2(0)$ of Eq.~\eqref{eq:rho2}.
 In this case, Eq.~\eqref{eq:rho3} is not required since the $d+1$ pure states are sufficient to enforce the dynamical map on the optimization subspace to be contracting and norm conserving.
 Similarly, the functional~\eqref{eq:functional} employing $n=2d$ states is constructed by replacing $\Op\rho_1(0)$ of Eq.~\eqref{eq:rho1} by $\Op\rho_j$, $j=1,\ldots,d$ of Eq.~\eqref{eq:rho1_dp1} and $\Op\rho_2(0)$ of Eq.~\eqref{eq:rho2} by